Israel–New Zealand relations: Gaza war

-On 8 October, Foreign Minister Nanaia Mahuta expressed deep concern in response to the Gaza war.
+On 8 October, Foreign Minister Nanaia Mahuta expressed deep concern in response to the Hamas Attack on the Israeli communities on the 7 of October 2023.
 She called for an immediate halt to violence, the protection of all civilians, and the upholding of international humanitarian law.
 Mahuta was criticized for not condemning the Hamas attacks.
 Prime Minister Chris Hipkins confirmed that New Zealand unequivocally condemned Hamas' terror attacks, stating that the target of civilians and hostage taking violated fundamental international humanitarian principles.
 Hipkins also stated Israel had the right to defend itself.

 On 17 October, the Government contributed NZ$5 million to the International Committee of the Red Cross's (ICRC) and the United Nations' World Food Programme's humanitarian relief efforts.
 On 25 October Carolyn Schwalger, New Zealand's Permanent Representative to the United Nations, delivered a statement from Hipkins to the United Nations Security Council calling for a "humanitarian pause" to allow Gazan civilians to receive aid and for the creation of safe zones for civilians during the 2023 Israel-Hamas war.
 Hipkins authored the statement in consultation with incoming Prime Minister Christopher Luxon.
 On 28 October, New Zealand voted in favour of United Nations General Assembly Resolution ES-10/21.

 On 7 December 2023, Foreign Minister Winston Peters successfully moved a motion calling for a ceasefire in the Israel-Hamas conflict.
 The motion also condemned Hamas' terror attack on 7 October, called for the release of all hostages, recognised Israel's right to defend itself in accordance with international law, and called for civilians to be protected from armed conflict.
 The government's motion also incorporated an amendment by Labour MP Phil Twyford calling for the establishment of a State of Palestine in accordance with a two-state solution.
 Peter's motion was criticised as being insufficient by Labour MP Damien O'Connor and Green MP Ghahraman.

 In late February 2024, the New Zealand Government designated the political wing of Hamas as a terrorist entity.
 Previous governments had only designated the military wing of Hamas as a terrorist organisation.
 In addition, New Zealand issued travel bans targeting several extremist Israeli settlers who had committed violent acts against Palestinians in the West Bank.

 In early December 2024, Prime Minister Christopher Luxon confirmed that New Zealand would comply with an International Criminal Court (ICC) arrest warrant in the event that Israeli Prime Minister Benjamin Netanyahu visited the country.
 During a press conference, he stated, "We believe in the international rules-based system, we support the ICC, and we would be obligated to do so."